kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 ##### Not Responding

 While it may become (harmlessly) sluggish at busy times, CrossMgr freezing or going "Not Responding" is bad.
 If it doesn't recover within 30 seconds, it's better to kill the process and restart CrossMgr than to continue waiting.
-Under normal circumstances, CrossMgr writes race data to disk every minute, so you won't lose the whole race if you have to kill it.
+Under normal circumstances, CrossMgr writes race data to disk every minute, so you won't lose the whole race if you have to kill the process and restart.
 If CrossMgrImpinj is still working, it will continue to log tag reads to its own file, so lost data can be reconstructed with a bit of effort.

 Historically CrossMgrVideo would go "Not Responding" during intensive database access.
 It would eventually recover on its own.
 Setting it to 'Fast Preview' mode should avoid this happening.